zer0def/nginxinc-kubernetes-ingress/examples/jwt/README.md

 The Ingress controller provides the following 4 annotations for configuring JWT validation:

 * Required: ```nginx.com/jwt-key: "secret"``` -- specifies a Secret resource with keys for validating JWTs.
 The keys must be stored in the `jwk` data field.
+The type of the secret must be `nginx.org/jwk`.
 * Optional: ```nginx.com/jwt-realm: "realm"``` -- specifies a realm.
 * Optional: ```nginx.com/jwt-token: "token"``` -- specifies a variable that contains JSON Web Token.
 By default, a JWT is expected in the `Authorization` header as a Bearer Token.
 * Optional: ```nginx.com/jwt-login-url: "url"``` -- specifies a URL to which a client is redirected in case of an invalid or missing JWT.